kawaicheung/book-on-naming-things/manuscript/0_C_Scannability.md

 GetAdminableProjects(int userID) {…}
 ```

-There's a problem.
+But, there's another problem.
 The class also contains two other methods with a similar "for-entity" pattern: `GetProjectsForAccount()` and `GetArchivedProjectsForAccount()`.
 I think about how it feels if these methods are pulled up in my development environment as code completion hints or in a method search.

 Removing the `ForUser` suffix makes the collection of methods even harder to read together because there's no naming consistency to latch onto.